rruizriol/Server-configuration/README.md

 		sudo adduser grader
 2. Give the grader the permission to sudo

+                sudo nano /etc/sudoers.d/grader
+                # Add this line and save the file
+                grader ALL=(ALL) NOPASSWD:ALL
 3. Copy authorized keys to new user and set privileges
 4. Logout and loging as the grader user
 5. Update all currently installed packages